in

 Go uptown gold with your walls; they will set the center stage for this sophisticated theme.
 Envision styling your space with these insights and you’ll become creatively bold with gold.

-What Color Curtains Go With Gold Walls
+What Color Curtains To Use With Gold Walls

-Empty living room interior with beige walls neutral curtain and gold fixtures There isn’t one single color that’s a catch-all be-all when it comes to coordinating curtains with gold walls.
+There isn’t one single color that’s a catch-all be-all when it comes to coordinating curtains with golden walls.
 Instead, there’s a wide variety of options and ranges to choose from.

 Here are some colors that might be worth considering for your curtain color options.